MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/download-models.md

 # Download 3D models to use offline with Dynamics 365 Product Visualize

-You can download models to use offline when you're away from a network.
-To download models for offline use, you need to first enable
+You can download models to use offline when you're away from a cellular network or wi-fi.
+To download models for offline use, you need to first enable Offline mode.

+>[!NOTE]
-Offline mode.
-Downloading models for offline use is a Preview feature.
+>Downloading models for offline use is a Preview feature.
+Preview features provide access to the latest innovations that the Product Visualize team is working on, but are considered "experimental."

 ## Enable Offline mode